Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 ![](/images/slax_nault-install.png)

-If using Slax 9 (Debian 9) you also need these before you can launch the AppImage:
+**If using Slax 9 (Debian 9) you also need these before you can launch the AppImage:**

     apt update
     apt install libatk-bridge2.0-0 libgtk-3-0 -y

 Now you can run ./start.sh from a terminal or double click it in the file manager.
 It should open up Nault and you are ready to go!
 The changes you made will be available during the next boot (because it's being saved to the USB/slax/changes/changes.dat, including the wallet if not setting up Nault to erase cache on exit.
+It's recommended to disable the auto-login, please see the next section.

 ![](/images/slax_files.png)